ssfsx17/ffpnp/Jobs/JobDetails/Gunner.md

 ### Gunplay T5

 Quarter Pounder (8 MP) (single) - Attempt to do an amount of damage equal to 1/4th of the target's current HP.
 Defense is not applied.
+This is considered a gravity effect.

 ### Gunplay T6